 A chemical called theobromine is highly concentrated in the cacao plant.
 Substantial amounts of theobromine remain after the chocolate-making process.
 Theobromine levels are especially high in unsweetened baking chocolate, cocoa powder, dark chocolate, and semi-sweet chocolate.

 Mice tend to be more enticed by the sweeter versions of chocolate rather than the bitter or semi-sweet versions.
 They are drawn to foods with high sugar content.
 The sweet versions do contain less theobromine.

 Theobromine can cause toxicity in animals such as dogs, cats, and birds.
-Humans have very efficient livers that can handle the filtering of the chemical with ease, these smaller animals do not have that luxury.
+Humans have very efficient livers that can handle the filtering of the chemical with ease; these smaller animals do not have that luxury.

-Mice are known to have fairly strong livers, but they do have large appetites that could lead to an overconsumption of chocolate and cause an overload of theobromine.
+Mice are known to have fairly strong livers, but they also have large appetites that could lead to an overconsumption of chocolate and cause an overload of theobromine.
 This would be potentially fatal to a mouse.

 Other Foods to Avoid

-What Is the Best Diet For a Mouse?
+What Is the Best Diet for a Mouse?

 Pet mice are with us for such a short time due to their limited lifespan.
-You’ll want to feed your mouse a proper diet to ensure your pet is in optimal health and is with you as long as possible.
+You’ll want to feed your mouse a proper diet to ensure that your pet is in optimal health and is with you as long as possible.

 It’s always best to check with your veterinarian for the best dietary advice for your pet.
-They will help you come up with a proper nutrition guide to ensure your pet mouse is as happy and healthy as possible.
+They will help you come up with a proper nutrition guide to ensure that your pet mouse is as happy and healthy as possible.